Newsletter Sign Up

 Policy cycles, funding windows, reporting frameworks, and political timelines were not built with regeneration or stewardship in mind.
 They reward certainty, speed, and measurability, even when the work itself is complex and emergent.

 This creates a constant balancing act.
-Leaders know where they are trying to get to, yet they are still required to account for progress using tools that don’t fully reflect that direction.
+Leaders know where they are trying to get to, yet they are still required to account for progress using tools that can’t fully reflect that direction.

 2. Being ahead of the curve without choosing to be